Todor Tagarev: Support to Ukraine

+Protecting against disinformation and other tools of hybrid influence

+In the summer of 2023, Russia’s Black Sea Navy announced naval exercises with live fires in a big part of the sea, including 80% of Bulgaria’s Exclusive Economic Zone (EEZ) and extended the notification several times for approximately six months in total.
+Tagarev publicly defined those Russian actions as a provocation, escalatory in nature, endangering the safety of maritime traffic and blocking the exploration for hydrocarbons in Bulgaria’s EEZ in the Black Sea.

+According to Tagarev, Russian disinformation, amplified by local media sources and pro-Kremlin parties in Parliament, had a significant negative impact on the recruitment in the Bulgarian Armed Forces and the military academies.

+In a January 2024 talk to the Atlantic Council of the United States, Minister Tagarev argued for revising history textbooks to present the history of the relations between Bulgaria and Russia objectively, in their complexity.
+For this and other public statements, he was included among the “rusophobs” in the official list of Russia’s Ministry of Foreign Affairs.
+The pro-Kremlin parties in the National Assembly (Bulgaria’s Parliament) continuously attacked Minister Tagarev and called for his resignation “at least weekly”.
+Two example follow.

 Crashed drone at Tyulenevo

 On the night of the 17th of September, a military-use drone, which was 3m in length and carried an 82mm mine-explosive was marooned on the shore of Bulgaria in the coastal town of Tyulenovo.
 On the morning of the 18th of September, the drone was de-activated by a team of explosive experts, who cordoned off the area.

 In an initial briefing at the Ministry of Defense, Tagarev underlined that the drone had not been caught by the Air-Defense Radars and had most likely been marooned to the shore of Bulgaria.

 During an emergency briefing at the Parliamentary Defense Committee, Tagarev confirmed that the drone was "most likely" connected to the Russian invasion of Ukraine, being marooned to the coast of Bulgaria after an estimated 2 weeks of being downed.
 Tagarev claimed that it was impossible to establish whether the drone was of Russian or Ukrainian origin.
 He further stated that all protocol in regards to the handling of explosive devices were maintained while removing the explosive and handling the drone.

 The opposition parties (Vazrazhdane, BSP, ITN) called on Tagarev to resign, accusing the MoD of a slow reaction time and a lack of professionalism.
 Co-chair (at the time) of the DPS Parliamentary Group, Delyan Peevski, similarly demanded an explanation for the minister about the drone.
 Vice President Iliana Iotova, similarly called the response of Tagarev "unsatisfactory".
 Tagarev, in turn, called the demands for his resignation unreasonable.

 During an interview on the 24th of September, 6 days after the incident, Tagarev underlined the fact that the origin of the drone remained unknown, although its presence in Bulgarian territorial waters was "most likely" unintentional, and defended the work of the explosive experts in carrying out the controlled explosion.